ccilab-doshisha/SDJC/README.md

 ## Relevant Content Words
 For the relevant content words experiments in our paper, you can check and refer the codes and examples from [here](/relevant_content_words).

+# License
+The source code in this repository is licensed under the [MIT License](./LICENSE).

+The pre-trained models and the datasets provided are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Contact
 If you have any questions, feel free to contact me. \
 Email address: cyjk2101@mail4.doshisha.ac.jp \